 -Leftover pieces of meat and fish plus bones

--Coffee grounds, filters and tea bags (or grounds if loose leaf tea)
+-Coffee grounds, filters and tea bags (including used loose-leaf tea leaves)

 -Used paper towels and napkins